VimalDwarampudi/send-email-processor/README.md

 # send-email-processor

-#Put Mirror config in maven settings.xml if compilation failed ( it couldn't pull the dependencies from confluent)
+#Put Mirror config in maven settings.xml if compilation failed ( it couldn't pull the dependencies from confluent) so open the raw file of readme to get the xml tags for mirror

 #<mirror>
 #<id>confluent</id>